probmods/chapters/non-parametric-models.md

 feature in common, instead, each sharing features with *other* members of the category.

-The philosopher Wittgensteing&mdash;who introduced the concept of Family Resemblance Categories&mdash;famously discussed the example of *games*.
+The philosopher Wittgenstein---who introduced the concept of Family Resemblance Categories---famously discussed the example of *games*.
 There are many different kinds of games: ball games, drinking games, children's playground games, card games, video games, role-playing games, etc. It is not clear that there is a single list